mozilla-services/autograph/docs/architecture.md

 The authentication/authorization model is probably the most complex part of the autograph core.
 Clients are required to provide a Hawk authorization with payload signature issued by a user trusted by autograph.
-The [authorization]{.title-ref} section of the autograph.yaml configuration lists permitted users, along with the signers each is allowed to use.
+The `authorization` section of the autograph.yaml configuration lists permitted users, along with the signers each is allowed to use.